 One of the key advantages of, and potential pitfalls in, call-only ads is timing.
-Lawyers and law firms have the power to setup legal campaigns in AdWords that drive calls to the business during specific hours of the day.
+Lawyers and law firms have the power to setup legal campaigns in Ads that drive calls to the business during specific hours of the day.
 If no one is around to answer a call, the call itself still counts as a conversion but without the proven payoff on the spot of scheduling a client meeting.
-It's possible they'll leave a message, but some might just call the competition instead.
-The ad scheduler in AdWords makes it possible to decide when call-only ads will appear, and when those ads are disabled.
+It’s possible they’ll leave a message, but some might just call the competition instead.
+The ad scheduler makes it possible to decide when call-only ads will appear, and when those ads are disabled.

 Showcase Company Values to Drive Calls

-With call-only ads, there is limited real estate available in Pay Per Call ads to attract the attention of potential callers.
+With call-only ads, there is limited real estate available to attract the attention of potential callers.
 Customers need a reason to call, and those ads have to answer the bell.
 As such, it is important to showcase the values of the company.
 Tell them what it is that drives the law firm to fight for clients, and make a concise case about exactly how the firm can fulfill the needs of potential callers.
 If people are going to click-to-call, they need a reason to choose one firm over another.

 Track Campaigns & Analyze Data

-As with all digital marketing, Pay Per Call through Google AdWords requires a little work.
+As with all digital marketing, Pay Per Call through Google Ads requires a little work.
 Use the campaign tracking data to understand how well keywords, ads, ad groups, and overall campaigns are working for the business.
 Use this data to craft better campaigns in the future and boost return on investment.
 Additionally, conversion tracking makes it easier to use automated bid strategies to optimize campaigns to meet business goals without constant oversight.

 Read More: 8 Marketing KPIs You Should Be Tracking